March 27, 2015

 Speeches were made by Sheikha, Ahmed Hassan (the Honorary President of the 2015 SATUC Cup), Chris Rule of 2TR, and Andres Munoz of the Kiso Lab Foundation.
 All of them united in a common goal to end the suffering of disadvantaged children from around the world.

 Many eminent guests were in attendance including His Excellency Mr Nasser Kamel, the Ambassador of Egypt, His Excellency Mr Ivan Romero-Martinez, the Ambassador of Honduras, and Mr Juan Manuel Uribe-Robledo, the Colombian Deputy Head of Mission.
-The fact that so many governmental figures took time out of their busy schedules to support SATUC is testament to what fantastic work the charity is undertaking and, importantly, to the character and personality of Sheikha herself.
+The fact that so many governmental figures took time out of their busy schedules to support SATUC is a testament to what fantastic work the charity is undertaking and, importantly, to the character and personality of Sheikha herself.

 The power of sport as an aid to social development is irrefutable and this tournament will surely inspire the participating children to dream of something better.
-It is an opportunity for these children to escape poverty and to change their lives, as well as those of their families.
+It is an opportunity for these children to escape poverty and change their lives, as well as those of their families.